Homology spheres bounding acyclic smooth manifolds and symplectic fillings: Stein fillings

 Smoothly doing contact $(1+1/1)$--surgery on $L$ (that is smooth $1$ surgery) is smoothly equivalent to replacing the left hand side of Figure~\ref{normalform} with the right hand side and changing the framings on the strands by subtracting their linking squared with $L$.

 Now notice that if we realize the right hand side of Figure~\ref{normalform} by concatenating $n$ copies of either diagram in Figures~\ref{sandz} (where $n$ is the number of red strands in Figure~\ref{normalform}) then the Thurston-Bennequin invariant of each knot involved in Figure~\ref{normalform} is reduced by the linking squared with $L$.
-Thus we obtain a Stein diagram for the result of $(2)$ contact surgery on $L$.
+We claim that this is a Stein diagram for the result of $(2)$ contact surgery on $L$.
+To see this, recall that $(2$) contact surgery is effected by $(1)$ contact surgery on $L$ followed by $(-1)$ contact surgery on a once stabilized copy $L'$ of $L$ (that is $L'$ is obtained from $L$ by translating slightly up in the front diagram and then stabilizing), see \cite{DG:surgery}.
+Now if one handle slides the strands running through $L$ on the left hand side in Figure~\ref{normalform} over $L'$, as in the third row of Figure~25 in \cite{Avdek13}, one may cancel $L$ and $L'$ from the diagram, resulting in a link that is Legendrian isotopic to the one described above.

 Notice that the diagram clearly describes an acyclic 4--manifolds and moreover the presentation for its fundamental group is the same as for the presentation for the fundamental group of $B^4$ given by the original diagram.
 Thus the 4--manifolds is contractible. \end{proof}